Follow the step by step process or choose what situation that best describes you:

 Multistate Professional Responsibility Exam (MPRE)

 Before taking the West Virginia bar exam, you must pass the Multistate Professional Responsibility Exam (MPRE).
 This exam, administered by the National Conference of Bar Examiners (NCBE), is typically offered while you are a student in law school, or you may register online.
-The fee for taking this test is $70 and payable to the NCBE online when you register.
 You must receive a scaled score of at least 75 on this exam.
 You have 25 months from the time of passing the West Virginia Bar Exam to pass the MPRE, but the WV Board of Law Examiners prefers that you pass it prior to admission on examination to the WV bar.

 Just as it was important to prepare before taking the LSAT, preparation is key to your success in passing the West Virginia Bar Exam.
 Online study guides are available from the National Conference of Bar Examiners to help you prepare for the Multistate Performance Test (MPT), Multistate Essay

 Exam (MEE) and Multistate Bar Exam (MBE), all of which make up the Uniform Bar Exam (UBE) that West Virginia uses.

 The West Virginia Bar Exam is given over two days.
 The first day consists of answering two 90- minute questions from the Multistate Performance Test (MPT).
 These questions involve practical tasks expected of attorneys, such as preparing legal briefs, client letters, memorandums, contracts, settlements, etc. On the afternoon of the first day, you will take the Multistate Essay Exam (MEE).
 You must write six essays on topics to include commercial paper, agencies, conflict of laws, family law, corporations and limited liability companies, wills, trusts and future interests, sales, partnerships, secured transactions, and federal civil procedure.